David Gérard

 David Gérard (born 26 November 1977 in Toulon), is a former French rugby union player.
 He played as a lock.

 He started his career with RC Toulonnais.
 He also played with Stade Toulousain with which he won several titles, including the 2003 and 2005 Heineken Cup Finals (the former he started and the latter he was a replacement).
 He earned his only cap with the French national team on 16 June 1999 against Tonga.
+He was appointed as Romania's Head coach in January 2024.